zachspiel/Omicron-Epsilon-Chapter-of-Theta-Tau/README.md

 # zachspiel.github.io
-Website for the NAU Colony of Theta Tau
+Website for the NAU Omicron Epsilon Chapter of Theta Tau made with React

-There are currently 5 pages for the website. index.html
- Gallery.html
- Rush.html
- Actives.html

-All html files are linked to the same CSS and JS files

-The JS files are fot html pre-loaders.